-Now that Patrick Mahomes and the Kansas City Chiefs have been crowned the winners of Super Bowl LVII and closed out the 2022-23 season, it’s time to turn our attention to next season.
-Because there are going to be some massive changes.
+Patrick Mahomes and the Kansas City Chiefs were crowned the winners of Super Bowl LVII and closed out the 2022-23 NFL season.
+But that was the past.
+It’s time to look ahead toward the 2023-24 season — and some massive changes already are taking shape.
 First, there’s no more Tom Brady.
-And second is that NFL Sunday Ticket will no longer be on DirecTV and is making the leap to YouTube and YouTube TV.
+And second is that NFL Sunday Ticket no longer will be on DirecTV and is making the leap to YouTube and YouTube TV.

 That’s a big deal for a couple of reasons.
 It’ll make NFL Sunday Ticket — which lets you watch pretty much any NFL game you want every week — available to far more people because it no longer will be shackled to satellite TV.
-Dish TV has slowly been losing subscribers and was down to 7.6 million as of October 2022.
 Meanwhile, YouTube TV last reported more than 5 million subscribers in mid-2022.
 (The company doesn’t regularly give updates on subscription totals.)
 And then there’s YouTube proper, whose availability and popularity are hard to quantify in the same terms as traditional television numbers because it’s just there.

 How to get NFL Sunday Ticket